shardulpatki/Microsoft365-Agent-Scanner/docs/tenant-setup.md

 ## 4. Step-by-step setup

-This section describes the manual click-through setup.
-A scripted version using Azure CLI is provided in [Section 5](#5-scripted-setup-optional) for environments where automation is preferred.
+This section walks through the six configuration steps required to provision the scanner against a fresh Microsoft 365 tenant.
+Each step is performed once, except Step 6, which is repeated per Power Platform environment.

 ### Step 1: Create the Entra ID application registration